VectorInstitute/vector-inference/README.md

 #### Overrides

-Models that are already supported by `vec-inf` would be launched using the [default parameters](vec_inf/config/models.yaml).
+Models that are already supported by `vec-inf` would be launched using the cached configuration or [default configuration](vec_inf/config/models.yaml).
 You can override these values by providing additional parameters.
 Use `vec-inf launch --help` to see the full list of parameters that can be overriden.
 For example, if `qos` is to be overriden:

 ```bash